SanjanaReddy1407/Practical-3-DAIOT/README.md

 Serial Monitor displaying temperature and humidity values.

 # Working
-Sensor Operation:
+-Sensor Operation:
 The DHT sensor measures temperature and humidity and sends this data to the Arduino as a digital signal.
 The Arduino processes this signal and uses the DHT library to interpret the data.
-Arduino Code Operation:
+-Arduino Code Operation:
 The code initializes the sensor and reads temperature and humidity values every 2 seconds.
 It then prints these values to the Serial Monitor.
 If the sensor fails to read data, an error message is displayed.